Chart Color Schemes

 The labour market in Claremont shows considerable strength compared to most other Australian regions

-Claremont has a highly educated workforce with strong professional services representation.
-Its unemployment rate was 2.0% as of June 2025, according to AreaSearch's statistical area data aggregation.
+Claremont has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 2.2%, as per AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment